This blog summarises care home visiting rules across the UK’s four nations of England, Scotland, Wales and Northern Ireland.

-Each resident can nominate two single named visitors for regular visits.
+Each resident can nominate two (and from 17 May: five) named visitors for regular visits.
 Where the resident lacks capacity to make this decision, the care home must discuss the situation with the resident's family and friends who have visited the resident, and a decision must be made in the resident's best interests.
 See Coronavirus (COVID-19): looking after people who lack mental capacity, last updated on 12 January 2020.
 Where there is a conflict, the care home should alert a social worker.

 The visitor must wear the same type of personal protective equipment (PPE) as staff, and follow infection control measures.
 If the resident being visited is believed to have COVID-19, or is coughing, and the visitor will be within 2 metres of them, the PPE should include eye protection such as goggles or a visor.

 Visits should take place in a well-ventilated room.
 Areas used by visitors should be decontaminated several times throughout the day.

 Visitors are "advised to keep physical contact to a minimum".
 This includes holding hands, but not hugging.

 This concept was introduced in the 4 March 2021 guidance.
 Residents with "the highest care needs" (undefined) may nominate an "essential care giver" to provide care that cannot easily be provided by staff.
 This could include intimate care such as help with washing and dressing where the resident becomes distressed unless it is carried out by a familiar loved one.
 Another example given a resident who refuses to eat unless they do so in the company of a loved one.

 4 - Other people

 Care homes may continue to offer outdoor, pod and window visits to other family and friends.
 There is no limit to the number of visitors or the regularity or duration of these visits.

 Neither the resident nor the visitor need to have had a vaccination before the visit takes place (though it is highly recommended that they do so).